GagramanyantsA/aio_rmq_wss_proxy/README.md

 - Run the commands "make run_server" & "make run_client" to see how does it works

 Please, note that before running server and client you need to have installed and running Rabbit MQ broker.

+This is how it works from the box.

+## Customization

+You can see the "public_sample" in "_testing/public_sample" directory and use it for build your own proxy server